 Along the way, you quickly learn that the painter is psychologically-disturbed and begins having twisted visions of his wife and daughter who are nowhere to be seen.
 The house itself plays a role in the game areas begin to shift and become distorted as you continue.
 While the game leans heavily on jumpscares to hit its mark, the story is still satisfying and has branching paths.

-Serving as the follow-up sequel to the 2013 game, Outlast 2 is a first-person horror survival game that refines the mechanics of the first Outlast and tells an even darker story.
-You play as Blake Langermann, a cameraman who, accompanied by his wife Lynn and a pilot, is flying over the Arizona desert in search of clues surrounding the murder of a pregnant woman known only as Jane Doe.
-Suddenly, your helicopter crashes and Blake wakes up to find his wife missing and the pilot dead, his body mutilated.
+Serving as the follow-up sequel to the 2013 game, Outlast 2 is a first-person horror survival game that refines the mechanics of the first Outlast while telling an even darker story.
+Players take on the role of Blake Langermann, a cameraman whose accompanied by his wife Lynn and a pilot, as the three fly over the Arizona desert searching for clues surrounding the murder of a pregnant woman.

-Although Outlast 2 plays much like the first game, forcing the player to use a handheld camera in order to see in the dark and document key moments, the addition of new tools like a microphone for listening to enemy footsteps adds new opportunities for stealthy gameplay.
-The game’s shift between the main story and flashback instances from Blake’s childhood help with pacing and keep things exciting.
-While there are plenty of enemies waiting to reach out and grab you, the scariest part of Outlast 2 has to be watching your camera’s battery deplete, unsure of when you’ll find another.
+While gameplay remains largely unchanged from the first game, requiring players to use a handheld camera in order to see in the dark and document key moments, the addition of new tools like a microphone that allows you to hear enemy footsteps from a distance, adds new opportunities for stealthy gameplay.
+Outlast 2’s real horror lies in watching your camera’s battery deplete, unsure when you’ll find another.